Olympic Delivery Authority: Responsibilities

 with the construction of new facilities and venues, as well as the removal of the temporary venues used during the Games.
+The ODA was also the local planning authority for the area between 2006 and 2012, with these powers passing to the LLDC.

 Finance

 The ODA's original budget was £2.375 billion, provided by a public sector funding package agreed between Government and the Mayor of London in 2003.
 However, in October 2006, Culture Secretary Tessa Jowell announced that this could rise to over £4 billion.
 In March 2007 she announced a new funding package for the ODA, increasing its budget to £9.3 billion.

-The government had expected to take advantage of the UK's increasing property prices, and developers, including Lend Lease and Igloo, were expected to fund construction of parts of the Olympic village and Media Centre.
+The government had expected to take advantage of the UK's increasing property prices, and developers, including Lendlease and Igloo, were expected to fund construction of parts of the Olympic village and Media Centre.
 However, as a result of the recession and fall in property prices since 2008, additional funding was requested from a contingency fund set up by the government.